Impact of dynamics, entanglement, and Markovian noise on the fidelity of few-qubit digital quantum simulation: Noise models

 For large $M$ this simplifies to

-Since the physical map step time $T_\text{step}$ is $n_\text{eff}/2$ times shorter for the parallel case compared to serial, the two cases yield the same exponential rate.
-This just reflects the fact that total fidelity is the product of gate fidelities when gate error is much greater than idle error.
+Since $\nu_\text{single} = \nu_\text{single,phys} T_\text{step}$ depends on the physical map step time $T_\text{step}$, which is $n_\text{eff}/2$ times shorter for the parallel case compared to serial, the two cases yield the same fidelity as a function of map step $t$.
+This just reflects the fact that total fidelity is the product of gate fidelities when gate error is much greater than idle error. {As gate error approaches idle error and the number of idle qubits increases, idle errors complicate this analysis and a benefit to parallelization appears.}

-To test the theoretical predictions of Eq.~\ref{eq:fid_gb_s} and \ref{eq:fid_gb_p}, we use QuTiP's \cite{johansson2012qutip} master equation solver.
+To test the theoretical predictions of Eq.~\ref{eq:fid_gb_s} and \ref{eq:fid_gb_p}, we use QuTiP's \citep{johansson2012qutip} master equation solver.
 To partially mimic a circuit model we simulate the four unitary steps of Eq.~\ref{eq:QSM_decomp_simple} sequentially, rather than simulating the whole Hamiltonian at once.
 This turns out to be especially important for the localized case, as described below.
 For the three-qubit simulation we also mimic two-qubit gates by only applying Lindblad operators to two qubits at a time, alternating the qubit pairs [0,1] and [1,2] to mimic the near-linear connectivity on many IBM-Q devices.
 This matches the effective two-qubit decay rate from theory.